AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-channels.md

 ```

-## Retrieve threads joined by a user
+## Retrieve the joined threads

-Retrieves the detailed information of the threads joined by the specified user.
+Retrieves the detailed information of the threads that the specified user has joined.

 ### HTTP request